ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 - "Understand some of the macros available in GoogleTest"
 keypoints:
 - "We learnt about some of the popular testing frameworks for C++."
-- "We learnt the baiscs of GoogleTest."
+- "We learnt the basics of GoogleTest."
 - "We learnt how to use GoogleTest to write our tests."
 - "We learnt about anatomy of a unit tests."
 - "We learnt how to write effective unit tests."